Kazheesirama Vinnagaram: Religious importance

 This place is believed to be where sage Vishvamitra conducted his Yagna and came to be known as Sidhasrama.
 The place was in ruins during a time and an old lady is believed to have placed the idol in a pot of rice.
 When Thirumangai Alvar came to the place, the lady handed over the idol to him and Thirumangai is believed to have constructed the temple.
 V. V. S. Aiyar quotes that the 610th Tirukkural mentions about the temple.
 It is also the place where Thirumangai Alvar after coming back from North India defeated Thirugnana Sambandar in debate.
 The temple is revered in Nalayira Divya Prabandham, the 7th–9th century Vaishnava canon, by Thirumangai Alvar in one hymn of Thirunedunthandagam.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.

 Worship and festivals

 The temple follows Pancharatra Agama and Thenkalai tradition.
-The temple priests perform the puja (rituals) during festivals and on a daily basis.
-Like other Vishnu temples of Tamil Nadu, the priests belong to the Brahmin Vaishnavite sect, which is dedicated to Vishnu.
-The temple rituals are performed four times a day; Tiruvanandal at 8:00 a.m., Kala santhi at 9:00 a.m., Uchikalam at 12:30 p.m., Ntiyanusandhanam at 6:00 p.m., Irandamkalam at 7:30 p.m. and Ardha Jamam at 9:00 p.m.
-Each ritual comprises three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Sarangapani and Thayar.
-The food offering during the six times are curd rice, Ven pongal, spiced rice, dosa, Ven pongal and sugar pongal respectively.
-The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas (sacred text) read by priests and prostration by worshipers in front of the temple mast.
-There are weekly, fortnightly and monthly rituals.
-The major festivals celebrated in the temple are 10-day Vaikasi Brahmotsavam, held during the Tamil month of Vaikasi (May - June).
+The major festival celebrated in the temple is the 10-day Vaikasi Brahmotsavam, held during the Tamil month of Vaikasi (May - June).